cvmiller/v6disc/README.md

 ## Synopsis

-A shell script designed for IPv6 automatic discovery of hosts, with the option to ping or run nmap against discovered hosts.
+A shell script to quickly & automatically discovery IPv6 hosts, with the option to ping or run nmap against discovered hosts.

+## Motivation

+There are two reasons to use `v6disc.sh`

+1. Scan an IPv6 network 700,000 times faster than `nmap`
+2. Auto Discovery of IPv6 hosts on the network (e.g. for IPAM)

+With 18,446,744,073,709,551,616 (2^64) potential addresses on a LAN segment, the old brute force method of scanning every address (e.g. with nnap) quickly becomes impractical.
+Even with version 7 of `nmap`, scanning a /64 still **takes a week**! `v6disc.sh` scans a /64 less than **2 seconds**.

+####IPv6 under the hood
+Each IPv6 node joins the multicast IPv6 all_notes group (FF02::1), one only needs to ping6 this group to determine which hosts are on the link.
+However, that only yields link-local addresses.

+Also understanding how SLAAC addresses are formed from MAC addresses, the v6disc script can "guess" the globally routeable addresses of each host.

 ## Examples